Become an LCP license provider

 When a user is acquiring a publication, the provider’s platform must generate a license request and pass the necessary information to the LCP server, retrieve the license, and return it to the calling system.
-Encrypted content may be fetched directly from the provider’s storage or throught a reverse-proxy server depending the architecture of the provider’s platform.
+Encrypted content may be fetched directly from the provider’s storage or through a reverse-proxy server, depending the architecture of the provider’s platform.
 Events related to the evolution of the license (register, renew, return) will be directly handled by the LSD server.

-Step 4 : test the integration
+Step 4 : check the “test” integration

 R2 Reader software for iOS and Android and Readium Desktop also support this type of license, which makes testing even easier.
 Just load them from:

 Readium Desktop : the Readium Github / Readium Desktop repository provides pre-compiled releases [here].

 EDRLab is responsible for managing the “Readium LCP network”, i.e. all the interoperable nodes of this distributed solution.
 EDRLab therefore manages the certificates of the LCP PKI, and must check all reading applications and license servers of this network for compliance with the specifications.